 Once registered, the audits that could occur during an RTO's registration include:

-- audits required as a result of changes to the RTO's scope of registration;
+- audits required as a result of changes to the RTO's scope of registration; and

-- audits commissioned by TAC as part of its ongoing risk management approach; and
+- audits commissioned by TAC as part of its ongoing risk management approach;

 The extent to which each RTO is monitored and audited by TAC during its registration period is based on an assessment of risk to the quality of training and assessment outcomes and the national VET sector.
 The process for doing this is described in the TAC Risk Framework.

 There are a number of different types of audit

 that may be scheduled by TAC, and these fall into two categories: audits resulting

 When an application is received, the TAC will undertake a desktop review to determine if the application is complete.
 If the application requirements have been met, TAC will conduct a risk assessment to determine whether an audit is necessary in line with the TAC Risk Framework and Regulatory Strategy.